Mochi

-Mochi is a multicomponent food consisting of polysaccharides, lipids, protein, and water.
-Mochi has a heterogeneous structure of amylopectin gel, starch grains, and air bubbles.
-The rice used for mochi has a negligible amylose content and a high amylopectin level, producing a gel-like consistency.
+Mochi is made up of polysaccharides, lipids, protein, and water.
+Mochi has a varied structure of amylopectin gel, starch grains, and air bubbles.
+In terms of starch content, the rice used for mochi is very low in amylose and has a high amylopectin level, producing a gel-like consistency.
 The protein content of the japonica rice used to make mochi is higher than that of standard short-grain rice.